tksaha/website/content/home/about.md

 # Biography

-My research (mostly applied) interest includes developing novel data mining and machine learning algorithms for applications in various domains, such as text mining, biology, and security.
+My research interest includes developing novel data mining and machine learning algorithms for applications in various domains, such as text mining, biology, and security.
 I have open-sourced the codes related to my PhD thesis.
 Here is a presentation you may want to go through to know my research better.

 {{< speakerdeck f8b7e21b8fa242d8bfcd454554c4ca3c >}}